 No. The procedure we have (refined through much trial and error) dictates that digital submissions be submitted through our website.
 This makes it easier for us to keep track of and to manage the entries.

 No. The quantity of entries Spectrum receives each year makes it impossible to provide personalized feedback on artwork.
 The only thing we can promise is that each entered work is viewed by the jury.

 Yes and no. The Spectrum annuals 1–20 were published by Underwood Books.
 These are available from most major bookstores and online booksellers.
-The Spectrum books published by Flesk Publications, including the annuals beginning with number 21 and the Spectrum Fantastic Art Live commemorative event books can be purchased on our Flesk Publications website.
+The Spectrum books published by Flesk Publications, including the annuals beginning with number 21 can be purchased on the Flesk Publications website.

 Some have suggested that Spectrum should be put together like the fantasy and SF fields' "year's best" anthologies.
 We don't agree for the simple reason that no one, or no group, can see everything.
 By opening Spectrum up to whomever wishes to participate, we're able to showcase work from overseas, art that is previously unpublished, or pieces that appeared in venues that might not be widely accessible.

 It could be because he or she doesn't participate.
 Or it could be that he or she has entered work, but the jury didn't select it for inclusion in the annual.
 Everyone is welcome to enter art, but no one, regardless of stature, is guaranteed that the jury will select their art.

 It seems to say it all.
 Fantasy, science fiction, horror, surreal, and things you just can't quite get a handle on all seem nicely encapsulated by the term "fantastic art".
 We don't differentiate between "illustration" and "fine art" and we don't try to define what "fantastic art" is.
 There are some who question our use of the term, believing that the term "fantastic art" belongs to a school of sometimes grotesque/sometimes surreal, art.
 We don't agree and will continue to refer to the work in Spectrum as "fantastic art".